- a wide choice of CAs

 - issue possible in under 15 minutes

 SSL certificates can be characterised by a number of attributes, including browser acceptance, the type of validation used and the number of domains that a single certificate can protect.
 In general, the following rule of thumb applies: lower certificate prices go hand-in-hand with less available time for the validation process.
 Issuing is rapid for certificates with overly simplistic validation but the certificates are often insecure.
 Accordingly, these certificates are not accepted by every browser.
 Browsers used by mobile devices (e.g. iPad, iPhone, Android devices, etc.) will frequently show a warning when accessing a website with an insecure certificate.

 Domain validation is the simplest method of issuing an SSL certificate.
 With this type of validation, the CA (certificate authority) sends an activation link to the email address held exclusively by the owner of the domain in question (e.g. webmaster@domainname-tld).
 The owner of the domain can then agree to the issuing of a certificate by using the activation link.

 Extended validation is currently the most secure type of validation offered.
 Such certificates are issued by the CA only after conducting stringent background checks.
-The reward for passing such a check is the green address bar shown in the user's browser.
-This clearly visible colour change assures your customers that you are extremely serious about the security of their data.
-EV-based certificates are used by businesses such as banks that require the transfer of highly confidential information.
+By clicking on the seal or lock symbol users are able to see your company name.
+EV-based certificates create even more trust and security for your website visitors.
+These certificates are used by businesses such as banks that require the transfer of highly confidential information.